 Camp along the Wacissa River at Goose Pasture campground, open on a first-come, first-served basis, with a special-use authorization (available at the self-service kiosk).
 Stays are limited to 10 days and are not allowed during the Aucilla WMA general gun season.
 Primitive camping (tents only) is allowed at designated sites along the Florida Trail only by permit from the Suwannee River Water Management District, (800) 226-1066 (good in Florida only) or (386) 362-1001.

-Aucilla WMA lies between the Wacissa and Aucilla rivers, both state-designated paddling trails.
+Aucilla WMA surrounds portions of the Wacissa and Aucilla rivers, both state-designated paddling trails.
 The Wacissa, fed by twelve major springs, is a recreational hub for swimmers, snorkelers, boaters and anglers, and is perfect for beginning paddlers and families.
 The Aucilla River, with its many shallows and rock-filled shoals, offers more challenging paddling.
 Order a map guide for the Aucilla, Wacissa and Econfina rivers from the Wildlife Foundation of Florida.